pharmaledgerassoc/helm-charts/charts/quorum-node/README.md

 ### Option 3: New Network followed by updating the PartnerInfo

-Create a [New network](../../usecases/new-network/readme.md) and [update the PartnerInfo](../../usecases/update-partners-info/readme.md) - which proposes PartnerNodes to Validators.
+Create a [New network](../../usecases/new-network/readme.md) and [update the PartnerInfo](../../usecases/update-partners-info/readme.md) - with possibility  to propose PartnerNodes to Validators.

 ```yaml
 use_case: